nikhilm/muzicast/docs/usermanual/source/faq.rst

 General
 -------

-What is ProjectName?
+What is Muzicast?
 ~~~~~~~~~~~~~~~~~~~~
     This is the answer

-Who is ProjectName userful for?
+Who is Muzicast userful for?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     ANother

-Who is behind ProjectName?
+Who is behind Muzicast?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Why do you use ICY?
 ~~~~~~~~~~~~~~~~~~~

-Is ProjectName free?
+Is Muzicast free?
 ~~~~~~~~~~~~~~~~~~~~

 So I can distribute or modify it?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-I would like to see a new feature in ProjectName.
+I would like to see a new feature in Muzicast.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Does ProjectName have Last.fm support?
+Does Muzicast have Last.fm support?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 No, and there are no plans to add it.
 Any modern music